Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 ## 1) Software

-From the point of view of software sharing, a "research software" is usually a software produced by researchers or by research software engineers.
+From the point of view of software sharing, "research software" is usually software produced by researchers or by research software engineers.

-From the point of view of software citation, a "research software" is a software mentioned in scholar literature - this is a "software of interest" for research.
+From the point of view of software citation, "research software" is software mentioned in scholar literature - this is "software of interest" for research.
 This could cover also general purposes and mainstream software such as Excel, Photoshop or PostgresSQL.

-Software correspond in practice to various artefacts, which are not always obvious to consider as a "software".
+Software products correspond in practice to various artefacts, which are not always obvious to consider as "software".
 This is particularly challenging from the point of view of software citation, but this remains an issue even when identifying software sharing.

-A standard definition of a software is "a collection of computer programs that provides the instructions for telling a computer what to do and how to do it" (Wikipedia).
-Everything that can provide processing instructions to a computer, whatever its form, can therefore be seen as a software.
+A standard definition of software is "a collection of computer programs that provides the instructions for telling a computer what to do and how to do it" (Wikipedia).
+Everything that can provide processing instructions to a computer, whatever its form, can therefore be seen as software.

 The types/formats of software depend a lot on the technical domain and the used programing framework.

-- **Software** typically can be published as standalone applications or libraries/plugins, either as executable code (binaries), package (e.g. R package, combining script and binaries), as a more comprehensive open source project (program, script, resources, document, build scripts, etc.), script to be exectuted within a particular software environment, source code that require manual building, small standalone script (e.g. "gist"), plaform (data, data management software and service software), web services, images to be executed as containers, or software embedded in an hardware device.
+- **Software** products typically can be published as standalone applications or libraries/plugins, either as executable code (binaries), package (e.g. R package, combining script and binaries), as a more comprehensive open source project (program, script, resources, document, build scripts, etc.), script to be exectuted within a particular software environment, source code that require manual building, small standalone script (e.g. "gist"), plaform (data, data management software and service software), web services, images to be executed as containers, or software embedded in an hardware device.

 - The notion of **models** (machine learning models, simulation models) versus software is unclear.
 Models encode data processing and executable action/prediction process.
 They are however in a format closer to data, because the "instructions" are only digital transformations.
 Models themselves should be run in a software environment.
 Despite their "executable" nature, models are usually not considered as software.